Updated March 23, 2023

 Introduction to Threat Hunting Tools

-The process of abnormal activity on the server which may be the indications of compromise, intrusion or exfiltration of data is called threat hunting.
-The simple fact that no system is hundred percent protected is the central pillar of threat hunting.
+The process of abnormal activity on the server may be the indications of compromise, intrusion, or exfiltration of data, which is called threat hunting.
+The simple fact that no system is a hundred percent protected is the central pillar of threat hunting.
 An organization may employ several security layers for protecting itself from threats with the best and the most current technology, but there is always a chance of advanced threats.
-The approach most companies have adopted is that a security solution protects against most attacks after it is deployed but if a new type of attack occurs, even the most efficient artificial intelligence-based security solutions will have a hard time analyzing the new threat.
+The approach most companies have adopted is that a security solution protects against most attacks after it is deployed, but if a new type of attack occurs, even the most efficient artificial intelligence-based security solutions will have a hard time analyzing the new threat.

 Types of Threat Hunting Tools

 The threat hunting tools are of three types which are explained below: